Stopping Technology Abuse at Work

 In addition to informing employees that your organization may monitor Internet use, monitor access to restricted sites, especially for those who have shown a problem in this area.
 If you suspect an employee may have a problem with Internet abuse, look at the history of the employee’s Internet surfing.

 Employees who violate your Internet fair use agreement, computer, and email policy should be held accountable.
 The level of the violation drives the corrective action response.
 For lesser violations, you may give them support and coaching to help them improve.
 For more serious violations and repeat offenders, written warnings and ultimately discharge may be the best recourse.
 Keep in mind that other employees know when abuse is taking place.
-If they see someone getting away with wasting time and misusing the Internet, it causes resentment, negativity, and may lead to them adopting poor Internet habits as well.
+If they see someone getting away with wasting time and misusing the Internet, it causes resentment, and negativity, and may lead to them adopting poor Internet habits as well.
 Be consistent and take needed actions to enforce your policy.

 Technology abuse can be a hidden activity that requires clear policies, training, monitoring, leader reinforcement, and corrective action to keep the Internet a productive tool — not a time waster.